javolo/octet/octet/src/examples/toolmiddleware1/README.md

 Following the official specification I created step by step all the elements involved in the hinge constraint and at the end I´ve joined all together.

-Once I have the constraint fully done and I tried to run the program, nothing was happening.
+Once I have the constraint fully done and I tried to run the program, but nothing was happening.
 I looked on internet about that issue and I found out that I was missing the addition of the constraint to the bullet physics dynamic world.
 The scene node class has a variable defined but it wasn´t accesible so I implemented the getter method.
-Once I did that, added the constraint to the bullet physics world and run the programme again the cosntraint was working.
+Once I did that, added the constraint to the bullet physics world and run the programme again the constraint was working as expected.

 Another problem I faced it´s I couldn´t see properly in the example how the hinge constraint worked.
 After a few try and error tests I decided to put some weight into one of the objects involved in the constraint.
-With that fix, using spheres I could see how one of the balls rotated around the other one taking like reference the axis in which the hinge constraint was defined.
+With that fix, the speed in the other element and using spheres I could see how one of the balls rotated around the other one taking like reference the axis in which the hinge constraint was defined.

 # 2. Spring Constraint